-- 1. To better enhance the program, prepare residents for the licensing exam and/or practice - 2.
-Changes to CODA, other accrediting body, or licensing agency to maintain compliance - 3.
-The emergence of new technique(s) in the profession requiring addition of new block(s)

-In the event of a change, the Program Director will inform affected Residents in writing of the change(s).
+- 1. To better enhance the program, or to prepare residents for licensing exam(s) and/or practice - 2.
+Changes to CODA, other accrediting body, or other licensing agency to maintain compliance - 3.
+The emergence of new technique(s) in the profession requiring addition of new block(s) In the event of a change, the Program Director will inform affected Residents in writing of the change(s).
 Any changes will not affect the prescribed block offerings required of the affected residents to complete their residency program as written in this Course Catalog, nor the total number of credit hours required for the Program completion.